 5. Experience Nature Up Close

-Many tourists flock to Door County for its famously beautiful and unusual natural spaces—its jagged limestone cliffs, remote parks and wilderness spaces, epic shorelines and wooded isles, cherry trees and colorful wildflowers, and even more.
+Many tourists flock to Door County for its famously beautiful and unusual natural spaces — its jagged limestone cliffs along the Niagara Escarpment, remote parks and wilderness spaces, epic shorelines and wooded isles, cherry trees and colorful wildflowers, and even more.

 6. Visit Less-Traveled Places...